darnellw/statistics/README.md

 # Bash scripts for statistical analyses

 Simple bash scripts that perform various statistical analyses on data sets.
+Various examples of quantitative test data are available in the `test_files` directory for convenience.

 ## **basic_stats.sh**
 Outputs descriptive statistics of quantitative data sets contained in .txt files.
 Accepts two arguments: the name of the .txt file and an optional IFS specifier string (options are `space`, `semicolon`, and `comma`).